joewalker/domtemplate/README.md

 About DomTemplate
 =================

-**Version**: 0.2 (26 August 2011)
-**Author**: Joe Walker [ joe at getahead dot org ]
-**License**: Mozilla tri-license: MPL/GPL/LGPL

 DomTemplate is yet another template engine.

 Rather than doing templating using string manipulation, it uses the DOM directly for several reasons:

 * It allows you to register event handers as part of the template process without needing an extra lookup step